DenyT17/Titanic/README.md

 ##### In next step I Will try to predict survival passenger by  from test.csv file, and passenger defined by user.
+To this case i choose:
+* LinearDiscriminantAnalysis
+* GradientBoostingClassifier
+* LogisticRegression

 ## Next goals 🏆⌛
 * Increasing prediction accuracy as much as possible